 Are the stories about the Japanese man true?
 Is he really the cause of all the bloodshed within the small village?

 I have no idea what kind of person you are to watch my film.
 Nevertheless, I tried to make a film for you.
 Whatever ideas come to you while you watch the film, they’re yours.
 I want this film to be your own.
 On the other hand, there is one thing I wish everyone who watches this film to feel, regardless of who they are: a condolence for those who disappeared after having fallen as victims of the world, and for those who are left behind.
 I sincerely wish this film gives you some time for condolenc

 My Thoughts on 'The Wailing'

-I balked when I saw the run-time for this film. boasts a massive 156 minutes.
+I balked when I saw the run-time for this film.
+The Wailing boasts a massive 156 minutes.
 I did find a few slower moments that seemed slightly without a point until after when I reflected back on the meaning behind the story.

 Aside from that scene, the story travels along rather effortlessly.
 The tale permits just enough information to keep you wondering.
 Is the mysterious Japanese man someone to be afraid of, is he somehow the cause of the chaos?
-Are the events all just part of a mystery illness linked to violent outbursts by people within the village?
+Could the events all just be part of a mystery illness linked to violent outbursts by people within the village?
 Has No Name got something to do with it all?

-The gore is more prevalent in this, compared to Train to Busan and I Am a Hero, however, it is still less than its Western cultured counterparts.
-I did like that its more reliant on the gesture of tiny clues and character development to worry about requiring gore.
+The gore is more prevalent in this, compared to Train to Busan and I Am a Hero, however, it is still less than its Western-cultured counterparts.
+I did like that it's more reliant on the gesture of tiny clues and character development to worry about requiring gore.

 Quick Film Info